List of The Sandman characters: Orpheus

 Orpheus is the son of Dream and the muse Calliope.
 He is based on Orpheus of Greek mythology.

 In "The Song of Orpheus", the Endless attend Orpheus's wedding to Eurydice.
-Eurydice dies on the same night, and Orpheus asks his father to retrieve her from Hades.
+Eurydice dies on the same night and Orpheus asks his father to retrieve her from the Greek underworld.
 Dream refuses, but Orpheus gets help from Destruction and Death.
-As in the legend, Orpheus travels to Hades, plays his sad music, loses Eurydice again, and gets torn apart by the Bacchanae (the beloved madwomen of Dionysus) but because of his immortality survives as a disembodied head.
+As in the legend, Orpheus travels to Hades, plays his sad music to Hades and Persephone, loses Eurydice again when he looks at her spirit during departure, and gets torn apart by the Bacchanae (the beloved madwomen of Dionysus).
+Because of his immortality, Orpheus survives as a disembodied head.
 Dream establishes a priesthood to take care of his son, saying that they will never meet again.

 In "Thermidor", Johanna Constantine is asked by Dream to rescue Orpheus from Revolutionary France.
-Orpheus's singing stuns Robespierre and Louis de Saint-Just, leading to the Thermidorian Reaction.
-Orpheus misses his father, who still has not visited him.
+Orpheus's singing stuns Maximilien Robespierre and Louis de Saint-Just, leading to the Thermidorian Reaction.
+Orpheus misses his father who still has not visited him.

 In Brief Lives, Dream has to talk to Orpheus in order to find Destruction.
+In return, Orpheus is granted his wish of death enabling him to pass on and reunite with Eurydice in the afterlife.
+This would later come back to bite Orpheus in The Sandman: The Kindly Ones when the Three's Erinyes aspect mentions him spilling family blood.

-In return, Orpheus is granted his wish of death.
+In the podcast, Orpheus is voiced by Regé-Jean Page.

+In the Netflix series, Orpheus is portrayed by Ruairi O'Connor.
+Unlike the comics, Destruction and Death help Orpheus get into the Greek underworld.

 Thessaly

 Thessaly is the last of the millennia-old witches of Thessaly.
 She makes her first appearance in A Game of You.
 She has a bookish appearance with straight hair and thick glasses that belie her personality: amoral, cold-blooded, proud, and ruthless, though not malicious.
 She will kill people who are potential threats with no hesitation or remorse.

 Neil Gaiman named this character after the land of witches, Thessaly, in Greece.
 In one of Plato's dialogues, the Gorgias, Socrates states "I would not have us risk that which is dearest on the acquisition of this power, like the Thessalian enchantresses, who, as they say, bring down the moon from heaven at the risk of their own perdition."
 In the series, Thessaly does exactly that, with deadly consequences, just as Socrates predicts.
 Later in the series, Thessaly changes her name to Larissa, which is the capital of Thessaly.
 Larissa was actually the local fountain nymph, after whom the town was named.
 It is suggested however that Thessaly is even older than this civilization and may date from Neolithic times.
+In a later series, Thessaly tells someone her name is Lamia.
+"Lamia" refers to several types of monster, and to other magical and supernatural characters, in Greek mythology, as well as to the Thessalian witches Meroe and Panthia in The Golden Ass by Apuleius.